armory/documentation/_spinnaker/terraform_integration.md

 * Have a SHA256 Sum
 * Follow the Terraform plugin naming [conventions](https://www.terraform.io/docs/extend/how-terraform-works.html#discovery)

-**Note**: If any Terraform Integration stage in a pipeline defines a custom plugin, all terraformer stages must then define that same plugin in that pipeline.
+**Note**: If any Terraform Integration stage in a pipeline defines a custom plugin, all Terraform Integration stages must then define that same plugin in the pipeline.

 **Configuring Terraform plugins**: